 Keeping off weight can be a challenge as we get older.

-If your wardrobe consists of Sansabelt pants and jeans that don\'t fasten like they used to, there\'s no need to invest in new pants.
-Say you typically wear a size 44 but those recent extra pounds have you needing a 46.
-You can still wear them.
+If your wardrobe consists of Sansabelt pants and jeans that don't fasten like they used to, there's no need to invest in new pants.
+Say you typically wear a size 44, but those recent extra pounds have you needing a 46.
+You can still wear your older too-snug slacks.
 Sansabelt slacks have always been made to be opened up at the back seam one full size.
 In fact, many customers who fall between sizes will do that as a matter of course, because the original Jaymar Ruby pattern took odd sizes into account.
-Locate someone handy with a sewing machine to do the simple job of letting them out.
+Locate someone handy with a sewing machine to do the simple job of letting them out at the back seam.
+There's around 2-3 inches of fabric back there.
 A local dry clearner that does tailoring can accomodate you easily.

-But the News isn\'t All Bad: No Matter What Your Size, You\'ll Look Slimmer in Sansabelts
+No Matter What Your Size, You'll Look Slimmer in Sansabelts

 Sansabelt slacks are made to come up near the belly button area, for a smooth, lean line.
-If you go beltless, as the brand is meant to be worn, that long line is unbroken by a belt that cuts you sideways, making you look slimmer and taller.
-Pants that fasten under the paunch or belly area just highlight it, and the horizontal belt cuts you in half.
-As you can see from the picture below, you\'ll look shorter and heavier in your size 40 Other Brand slacks than you would in a size 42 pair of Sansabelts.
+If you go beltless, you have a long line that is unbroken and so you look slimmer taller.
+Belts only cut you sideways and make you look rounder.
+Pants that fasten with a belt under the paunch or belly area just highlight it.
+As you can see from the picture below, you'll look shorter and heavier in your size 40 Other Brand slacks than you would in a size 44 pair of Sansabelts.

 SANSABELT SLACKS for a lean smooth look THE OTHER BRAND

 Sansabelts Do Not Expand at the Waist

 Many men think our webbed rubber inner waistband will expand a size or two.
 Nope.
 Sansabelts don't expand at all.
 They'd fall down around your ankles if they did; remember this is a beltless brand that hugs your midsection.
 Our patented waistband is, in a word, FLEXIBLE.
 So you can breathe.